menukaonline/goindex-extended/README.md

 - 📂 Ability to access/download shortcuts of files and folders
 - 🦠 Ability to download files which Google has flagged as a virus (can be disabled)
 - 🗑️ Ability to download trashed files (can be disabled)
-- 🔡 Support for all characcters including slashes('/', '\\') and emojies in file/folder names
+- 🔡 Support for all characters including slashes('/', '\\') and emojies in file/folder names
 - 📅 Shows modified date & time in your local time
 - 🕒 Modified time displaying issue on Safari browser and browsers on iOS has been fixed